sonianicoletti/Essence_LLM/data/temp/Essence_main_book.md

 Smith started the game by laying out on a table the state cards for all seven alphas.
 Smith then said to his team, “We need to deﬁne two key checkpoints, which we will name ‘Ready for Development’ and ‘Development is Complete’.”
 (See Figure 9.3.)
 Smith continued, saying, “Let’s start by selecting the alphas that need to be inspected at our ‘Ready for Development’ checkpoint.
 Then we need to conduct a second round where we agree on the states of each of these alphas that need to be reached to say we have achieved this checkpoint.
 This checkpoint must be reached before we can formally start the development.”
 (See Figure 9.4.)
 After all the team members had considered all the alphas and noted to them- selves which alphas they thought should be included, Smith said, “OK, let’s start with the Requirements alpha.
 Using a thumbs-up, or thumbs-down, who thinks this alpha should be included in our ‘Ready for Development’ checkpoint?”
 After the team members all voted and reached agreement, Smith proceeded to lead the team through the voting for the other six alphas.
 As you can see in Figure 9.4, the team members agreed that all seven alphas should be included in their ‘Ready for Development’ checkpoint.
 Smith then led the team through the second round, where each team member voted on their choice for which state of each alpha needed to be achieved to meet their ‘Ready for Development’ checkpoint.
 During the second round, Grace disagreed with her teammates, who all felt the Work alpha only needed to achieve the Initiated state.
 Grace said, “I cannot start my tasks until the funding is approved, and that checklist is in the Work alpha Prepared state.”
-Tom quickly replied, “We
-# Checkpoint
-# Ready for
-# development
-# Development
-is complete
-# Phase
-# Pre-development
-# Development
-# Post-development
-# Figure 9.3 Checkpoints and phases for enhancement of TravelEssence.
-## 9.2 Agreeing on the Development Scope and Checkpoints
-123
-# Ready for
-# Development
-# development
-is complete
-S—
-—
-# Stakeholders
-# Opportunity
-— J—~
-# Requirements
-—
-=
-# x| I —
-# Software
-# System
-# Team
-—ee———
-# T
-E——
-=3
-—
-# Way of
-# Working
-———— T ———
-=
-=
-# Work
-| ——
 # Figure 9.4 Deﬁning the two key checkpoints using alpha state cards.
 can’t wait for formal management funding approval because the schedule is too aggressive and our organizational approval process is way too slow.”
 Smith then responded, “Yes, Tom, you are right, but Grace has a very important point.
 We can’t work without funding approval.
 So I will go and talk to Grace’s manager and explain the situation.
 I am sure we can get approval to start while we wait for formal funding approval.”
 Everyone agreed with Smith’s approach to solve this dilemma.
 As shown in the ﬁgure, the team agreed that they needed to get the key Stake- holders Involved, and they needed to establish the value of the Opportunity and show that it was Viable.
 They also needed to agree that the Requirements were Bounded and that Software System had reached Architecture Selected so that the key technical risks had been addressed.
 They then agreed that the Work had to be Initiated, the Team Formed, and they had to agree that their Way of Working had reached the Foundation Established state.
 After the states were covered, the team discussed the checklists associated with each state and reached agreement on any additional checklist items they thought should be included.
 Once this dis- cussion concluded, Smith next led the team through a similar process to deﬁne the